Amazebot/bbot.chat/public/docs/thought.md

 existing catch-all branches (usually you'd make just one, or none), to take action when nothing else did.

-Add a middleware piece via `.actMiddleware` to execute on each catch-all branch, to interrupt or modify the state.
+Add a middleware piece via `.middleware.act` to execute on each catch-all branch, to interrupt or modify the state.

 ### X. Respond